-All of our scouting reports from 2012, 2013, and 2014 will be archived, and will be accessible within CFM 2015.
+All of our scouting reports from 2012 through 2015 will be archived, and will be accessible within the current years' subscription.
 We plan to have our live, streaming, instant-reaction, written commentary during the three days of the NFL Draft again this year.

 Click the Subscribe Button above for more information

 Scroll Down > For Our Schedule of Events 2016

 1/12/16 thru 1/16/16: Projected "Opening day."
 There will be between 5-8 QB prospect reports loaded on "opening day".

 JANUARY: This is the month we concentrate on our QB research and reporting.
 All throughout the month we will add reports every day or two.
 We will do full scale scouting reports on 25+ QBs for the 2015 NFL Draft (ultimately, we will statistically grade approx. 50+ QB prospects and rank them). .

 FEBRUARY: Once the NFL Combine takes place, we can start our statistical-based evaluations of all the other non-QB positions.
 We start with the biggest prospect names, and highest rated players nationally—and keep adding reports all throughout the month.

 MARCH: We continue to add full scouting reports on all positions, and update prior reports with the latest Pro Day workout data.
 We also begin producing a statistical ranking board of the top 20-30-40-50+ players at each position (see home page for position classifications).